darinmma/NotReallyFootball/readme.md

 #Not Really Football
 -
 ##Introduction
 Not Really Football is fantasy football rails app that allows you to compete with other users in a weekly competition.
-Users will be able to create a team and see how it stacks up against another users team.
+Users will be able to create an account and select players to their team to see how it stacks up against another user's team.

 ##Technologies Used
 Ruby on Rails